willfurnass/sheffield_hpc/software/libs/boost_1.58.rst

 Linking to a Boost library
 --------------------------

-The following program is taken from the official Boost dcoumentation http://www.boost.org/doc/libs/1_58_0/more/getting_started/unix-variants.html
+The following program is taken from the official Boost documentation http://www.boost.org/doc/libs/1_58_0/more/getting_started/unix-variants.html

 .. code-block:: c++